OWASP/wstg/document/4-Web_Application_Security_Testing/07-Input_Validation_Testing/07-Testing_for_XML_Injection.md

 so that `<foo>` won't be parsed as markup and will be considered as character data.

-If a node is built in the following way:
+If a node is created in the following way:

 `<username><![CDATA[<$userName]]></username>`